-Coastal Development Permit 5-05-069 approves the demolition of a one-story duplex and construction of a two-story single-family residence.
+Coastal Development Permit 5-05-434 approves the demolition of a one-story single-family residence and construction of a two-story single-family residence.
 All development must occur in strict compliance with the proposal as set forth in the application, subject to any special conditions.
-As proposed by the applicants, the approved development shall be constructed in conformance with the following Venice Walk Street Setback, Design and Parking Requirements:
+As proposed by the applicant, the approved development shall be constructed in conformance with the following Venice Walk Street Setback, Design and Parking Requirements:

 - (a) Building Setback.
-In order to maintain an open and visible access corridor and to enhance visual quality, the structure (except for ground level decks that do not exceed 18 inches in height above the elevation of the walk street sidewalk, and the porch which is setback thirteen feet) shall be set back at least fifteen feet (15') from the Marco Place right-of-way, as shown on Exhibit #3 of the 3/24/05 staff report. - (b) Building Design.
-In order to enhance visual quality and community character, the side of the building facing the Marco Place walk street shall be designed and constructed with a varied and articulated façade that provides visual interest to pedestrians (e.g. with porches, bays and/or balconies), with frequent windows and the primary ground floor entrance for the residence facing the walk street, as shown on Exhibit #6 of the 3/24/05 staff report. - (c) Building Height.
-The maximum height of the single-family residence shall not exceed 28 feet above the centerline of the fronting right-of-way (Marco Place), except for one roof access structure (stairway enclosure), with a footprint not exceeding one hundred square feet, which shall not exceed 35 feet in height.
-Chimneys, exhaust ducts, ventilation shafts and other similar devices essential for building function are limited to 33 feet above the centerline of the fronting right-ofway. - (d) Landscaping.
-In order to enhance visual quality and to preserve the water quality, the building setback area required by part (a) above shall be maintained as a permeable yard area (except for a minimal paved walkway to the building entrance) landscaped with non-invasive and low water use plants.
+In order to maintain an open and visible access corridor and to enhance visual quality, the structure (except for ground level decks that do not exceed 18 inches in height above the elevation of the walk street sidewalk) shall be set back at least fifteen feet (15') from the Marco Place right-of-way, as shown on Exhibit #3 of the 11/22/05 staff report. - (b) Building Design.
+In order to enhance visual quality and community character, the side of the building facing the Marco Place walk street shall be designed and constructed with a varied and articulated façade that provides visual interest to pedestrians (e.g. with porches, bays and/or balconies), with frequent windows and the primary ground floor entrance for the residence facing the walk street, as shown on Exhibit #6 of the 11/22/05 staff report. - (c) Building Height.
+The maximum height of the single-family residence shall not exceed 28 feet above the centerline of the fronting right-of-way (Marco Place).
+Chimneys, exhaust ducts, ventilation shafts and other similar devices essential for building function are limited to 33 feet above the centerline of the fronting right-of-way. - (d) Landscaping.
+In order to enhance visual quality and to preserve the water quality, the building setback area required by part (a) above shall be maintained as a permeable yard area (except for a minimal paved walkway to the building entrance) landscaped with non-invasive and low water use plants. - (e) Marco Place Right-of-Way.
+In order to enhance visual quality, prevent vehicular access, and to provide a transitional zone between the Marco Place public sidewalk and the private dwelling, the area situated between the Marco Place sidewalk and the permittee's property line (i.e., within the Marco Place right-of-way) shall be maintained as a permeable yard area (except for a minimal paved walkway to the building entrance) landscaped with non-invasive and low water use plants and enclosed within a 42-inch high (maximum) decorative fence (e.g. split rail, picket or rustic).
+The permittees and the proposed development shall not interfere with public pedestrian access to and along the public sidewalk that runs down the center of the Marco Place right-of-way.

-- (e) Marco Place Right-of-Way.
-In order to enhance visual quality, prevent vehicular access, and to provide a transitional zone between the Marco Place public sidewalk and the private dwelling, the area situated between the Marco Place sidewalk and the permittees' property line (i.e., within the Marco Place right-of-way) shall be maintained as a permeable yard area (except for a minimal paved walkway to the building entrance) landscaped with non-invasive and low water use plants and enclosed within a 42-inch high (maximum) decorative fence (e.g. split rail, picket or rustic).
-The permittees and the proposed development shall not interfere with public pedestrian access to and along the public sidewalk that runs down the center of the Marco Place right-of-way. - (f) On-site Parking.
+(f) On-site Parking.
 A minimum of three (3) parking spaces shall be provided and maintained on the site: two spaces in the garage and one space on the driveway apron.